steven-wolfman/ubc-term-finder/dev-story.md

 ### Setting Up an `npmjs` Account

 We can publish our npm package in any npm repository, but the most widely used is [`npmjs.com`](https://www.npmjs.com/).
 To publish our package there, we need an account.
-You can create one on the website or by running `npm login`.
+You can create one on the website or by running [`npm login`](https://docs.npmjs.com/cli/v7/commands/npm-adduser) (an alias for `npm adduser`).

 You may want to use an npm access token for your publication process.
 You can make one via the command line with the [`npm token` command](https://docs.npmjs.com/cli/v7/commands/npm-token) or in the `Access Tokens` area of your account options on the npm site.
 (Automation tokens for a fully automated workflow can only be made on the website.)
 You would then use the token by including it in a `.npmrc` file.
 Do **not** publish your token in your repository, however!
 [GitHub's instructions on publishing npm packages](https://docs.github.com/en/actions/guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry) show how to use the token in a fully automated GitHub Actions workflow.
 You could also manually create a similar `.npmrc` to the one shown there that embeds your token.
 If so, either set the token up in an environment variable (as the GitHub workflow does) in a protected file or store the literal token in a private `.npmrc` file, such as in your home directory (`~/.npmrc`).